Retention Strategy Dilemma: Should Experience Letters Be Tied to One-Year Completion?

 Dear Jayalatheesh,

-As of now, you are issuing the "Experience-cum Employment Certificate" whether they stayed with you for a year or not.
-To ensure their at least for a year, you would like to stop issuing the experience letter to those who quit before a year.
+As of now, you are issuing the "Experience-cum Employment Certificate" whether employees stay with you for a year or not.
+To ensure they stay for at least a year, you would like to stop issuing the experience letter to those who quit before a year.

-However, your solution is akin to applying a bandaid to a festering wound.
-You need to find out why the wound is not getting cured.
-If the employees are not staying even for a year in your company, then you need to find out where the malaise lies.
+However, your solution is akin to applying a band-aid to a festering wound.
+You need to find out why the wound is not healing.
+If employees are not staying even for a year in your company, then you need to identify where the problem lies.

-If people are leaving so soon, then have you done a study of employee attrition?
-Over and above, earlier, I had given the reasons why employees leave the company.
+If people are leaving so soon, have you conducted a study of employee attrition?
+Previously, I provided reasons why employees leave the company.
 You may click here to refer to my reply.

-Employee retention is a challenge and it requires a commitment from the top management.
+Employee retention is a challenge, and it requires a commitment from top management.
 Without their involvement and commitment, this challenge cannot be overcome.

 Thanks,